Dehghanni/Teofl/Speaking.md

 - They will gradually metamorphose to industrious and indefatigable people.
 It will raise their stamina and boredom threshold.
 - Teachers should have patient to answer inquisitive children&#39;s question.

+- **End-of-course evaluation**

+- End-of-semester evaluations are enormously useful.
+Not only do the students benefit from this, but so do the professors.
+- It will help teachers to make improvements to their courses.
+They will be aware of the positive and negative aspects of their teaching.
+For example a teacher whose handwriting is not acceptably neat had better use slides to teach in the class.
+- Furthermore, students will be able to provide their feedback anonymously, so they will give their feedback honestly.
+And this will not affect their final grade at all.

+- **Best decisions are made by a group**

+- The decisions that are made by a group are enormously better than decisions made by an individual.
+- First, in a group different people will look at the matters from different angles.
+People need to use other&#39;s specialty to consider different factors that are at play in a process.
+The more diverse the group, the better the decision.
+- When it comes to make a timely decision in the nick of time.
+Decisions will be made faster in a group.
+The more people in a group, the faster the decision is made.

+- **Complex surroundings or simple one**

+- I genuinely love plain and simple spaces.
+I even hate hanging frames on the wall.
+- I am not, nor have I ever been a proponent of consumerism.
+Thus I really avoid buying unnecessary things like decorative objects.
+You will be obsessed to update your surrounding by buying more and more object which will eventually clutter you room.
+- Besides, the less decorations, the more concentration.
+Those objects will distract you and you cant focus on your work efficaciously.
+You might not be able to resist the temptation for playing with a fidget spinner on your table for example.

 - **Homework for students**

 - It&#39;ll help students **study throughout the semester** , on a regular basis, and avoid procrastination and keep track of class discussions, thus consolidate the lessons and store the information in their long-term memory.
 As a result, their lessons will not accumulate and they won&#39;t need to cram before the exams.
 When I was a freshman, I always crammed before exams.
 So not only did I get bad grades, but I also had terrible nights back then.